 Many of us are making different choices about what we eat, who we buy our food from and how we grow and make our food.

-Here in Ohoka we have been making a difference for the past 10 years.
+Here in Ohoka we have been making that difference for the past 10 years.
 This is something to celebrate!

 Over the 10 years we have welcomed many different small food artisans some of whom are still doing good business at the market today.

 After many years of industrial corporate food production and the accompanying factory farming we are becoming increasingly concerned that ‘conventional’ farming has in fact caused many problems not just overseas but right here in New Zealand.

 Farmers Market have shaken up the food system and as a result today we can be confident that with customers support we can access the fresh, local, ethical, sustainable and nutritious foods we deserve from the markets.